Senior Citizens Can Go to College for Free or Cheap in All 50 States

 Prices vary depending upon the institution; some have an annual fee, like the University of Minnesota’s basic membership of $210 per year.
 Other schools charge a class-based fee; Duke University has a $35 annual membership fee, and then charges $20 to $90 per class.

 OLLI classes don’t count toward a degree, but if you’re looking for personal development opportunities among older adults, these courses can provide opportunities that mix in the campus experience, too.

-Lisa Rowan is a writer and producer at The Penny Hoarder.
+Lisa Rowan is a former writer and producer at The Penny Hoarder.
 Editorial intern Jacquelyn Pica contributed to this post.